Alison Bechdel: Fun Home

 On January 3, 2020, it was announced that Jake Gyllenhaal and his Nine Stories Productions banner secured the rights to adapt the musical version of Fun Home into a film.
 Sam Gold, who directed the Broadway production, is set to helm the film, in which Gyllenhaal will star as Bruce Bechdel.

 Are You My Mother?

 Bechdel suspended work on Dykes to Watch Out For in 2008 so that she could work on her second graphic memoir, Are You My Mother?: A Comic Drama, which was released in May 2012.
 It focuses on her relationship with her mother.
 Bechdel described its themes as "the self, subjectivity, desire, the nature of reality, that sort of thing," which is a paraphrase of a quote from Virginia Woolf's To the Lighthouse.

-The story's dramatic action is multi-layered and divides into a number of narrative strands:
+An excerpt entitled "Mirror" was included in The Best American Comics 2013.